Coastal demo site

 Economic impact assessment of physical climate risk

-Socio-Economic tools and risk projections enable the assessment of climate risks and the establishment of projections and metrics regarding future investments.
+Socio-economic tools and risk projections make it possible to assess climate risks and establish projections and metrics regarding future investments.

-• Transform this knowledge into a specific regional model and include this in the Resilience Knowledge Booster;
+• Transform this knowledge into a specific regional model and include this in the demo site Resilience Knowledge Booster (RKB).

-• Use the RKB and regional model to elaborate economic assessment metrics to aid decision making about investments and future mitigation plans.
+• Use the RKB and regional model to generate economic assessment metrics that can be used to aid decision-making about investments and future mitigation plans.

-Persuading people to make changes to their behaviour and to sustain the new behaviours over time is a major challenge.
-People who live and work in any given region that is impacted by climate change need to understand what the risks and challenges are, how they can make positive changes, and how this can benefit them as well as the environment.
+Persuading people to change their behaviour and sustain new behaviours over time is a major challenge.
+People who live and work in any region that is impacted by climate change need to understand what the risks and challenges are, how they can make positive changes, and how this can benefit them as well as the environment.

-• Increase awareness about climate change impacts, especially for the tourism sector;
+• Increase awareness about climate change impacts, especially in the tourism sector.

 • Promote behavioural change among all ranks of employees in companies in the tourism sector.